ujjwalkumar2607/streamlit_text_predictor/README.md

 <h2>Install</h2>
 For you to run this project on your local machine, streamlit must be installed.
 <h4>$ pip install streamlit</h4>
 After doing the installation, clone this repository.
-From your command line interface, toggle to this directory and give the following command
+From your command line interface, toggle to this directory and give the following command:
 <h4>$ streamlit run app.py</h4>